andrewferrier/textobj-diagnostic.nvim/README.md

 ## Mappings

-By default, the keymapping `ig` is defined as an operator-pending and visual keymapping for the next diagnostic after the cursor position.
+By default, the keymapping `ig` is defined as an operator-pending and visual keymapping for the diagnostic item under the cursor position (or the next one), `]g` finds the next diagnostic item after the cursor (excluding any item the cursor is on), and `[g` searches for the previous diagnostic before the cursor position.
 Examples of use:

-*   `cig` - jump to the next diagnostic and CHANGE it (delete the text and enter insert mode)
+*   `cig` - jump to the next diagnostic (or the one under the cursor) and CHANGE it (delete the text and enter insert mode)

-*   `vig` - visually select the next diagnostic
+*   `v[g` - visually select the previous diagnostic

-If you don't like this keymapping, or want to control which diagnostics are selected, you can disable the default keymapping:
+If you don't like these keymappings, or want to control which diagnostics are selected, you can disable the default keymappings:

 ```lua
 use({